QiuLOngjun/GravTesseroid/README.md

 # GravTesseroid
 ## About
 GravTesseroid is a collection of matlab scripts for modeling the gravitational potential of a tesseroid and its first and second order derivatives.
-It is inspired by Uieda et al.(2016) ([C language code](https://github.com/leouieda/tesseroids)) and Heck & Seitz (2007) and Grombein et al.(2013).
+It is inspired by Uieda et al.(2016) ([C language code](https://github.com/leouieda/tesseroids)), Heck & Seitz (2007) and Grombein et al.(2013).

 The geometry of a tesseroid is show in Fig.1
 ![a geometry of a tesseroid](https://github.com/QiuLOngjun/GravTesseroid/blob/master/images/Fig01.gif "Fig.1")